infracost/infracost-orb/README.md

 If the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) is being used with AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be set.

-Terraform Cloud users who use Remote Execution Mode should follow [this section](https://www.infracost.io/docs/#terraform-cloud-users).
+Terraform Cloud users should follow [this section](https://www.infracost.io/docs/#terraform-cloud-users).
 Terragrunt users should follow [this section](https://www.infracost.io/docs/#terragrunt-users).

 ### `INFRACOST_API_KEY`